Sonata for Two Pianos and Percussion: III. Allegro non troppo

 The third movement is a rondo-like dance, starting and finishing in C major.
 The pianos introduce the movement, followed by the xylophone.
 At the end of the work, the last notes of the pianos die away, there is a concluding duet for snare drum and cymbal, and the sonata ends extremely quietly.

 Concerto version

-In 1940, at the suggestion of his publisher and agent, Heinsheimer, Bartók orchestrated the sonata as Concerto for Two Pianos, Percussion and Orchestra.
+In 1940, at the suggestion of his publisher and agent, Hans Heinsheimer, Bartók orchestrated the sonata as Concerto for Two Pianos, Percussion and Orchestra.
 The parts for the four soloists were essentially unchanged.
 The world premiere was given at the Royal Albert Hall, London, at a Royal Philharmonic Society concert on 14 November 1942, with percussionists Ernest Gillegin and Frederick Bradshaw, the then-husband-and-wife piano team of Louis Kentner and Ilona Kabos, and the London Philharmonic Orchestra, conducted by Sir Adrian Boult.
 The composer and Ditta Pásztory-Bartók were piano soloists in a performance at Carnegie Hall in New York on January 21, 1943, with the New York Philharmonic conducted by Fritz Reiner.
 This was Bartók's final public appearance as a performer.
 He died of leukemia in 1945.